- The award for the best super fund, according to…

 - 1. SuperRatings performance tables

-Note: Every few months or so, we update this article with the latest performance data on superannuation funds (and pension funds) issued by SuperRatings, SelectingSuper, ChantWest and the Australian Prudential Regulation Authority (APRA).
-This article contains the latest data for investment performance up to 30 June 2014, and includes data on the poorest performing super funds.
+Note: Every 6 months, we update this article with the latest performance data on superannuation funds and pension funds, released by 3 rating agencies.
+This article contains the investment results for the best performing super funds up to 30 June 2016.
 For performance data relating to later months, refer to other SuperGuide articles.

 A popular question from SuperGuide readers is: what is the best-performing super fund in Australia?